UgoDasseleer/CRansomware/README.md

 # Sendback

-The send back is used to send back the key and the IV to the client (that will have the TCP scipt compilated on it).
+The send back is used to send back the key and the IV to the client (that will have the TCP script compilated on it).

 Compilate it
 ```